labria/labria.github.io/_posts/2013-04-28-rails-4-postgres-uuid-pk-guide.md

 The same goes for polymorphic relations.
 ## Schema dumping
 As Aaron mentioned on HN, ruby schema dumping does not work as expected yet (I noticed that it does not dump the :default for the primary key), you'll have to use SQL dumping for now.

+## Enabling the extension
+If your PostgreSQL user is a superuser, you can enable the extension right from a migration:
+{% highlight ruby %}
+enable_extension 'uuid-ossp'
+{% endhighlight %}